Yellow-tailed woolly monkey

-The yellow-tailed woolly monkey (Lagothrix flavicauda) is a New World monkey endemic to Peru.
-It is a rare primate species found only in the Peruvian Andes, in the departments of Amazonas and San Martin, as well as bordering areas of La Libertad, Huánuco, and Loreto.
+The yellow-tailed woolly monkey (Lagothrix flavicauda) is a species of New World monkey endemic to Peru.
+This rare primate is found only in the Peruvian Andes, primarily within the departments of Amazonas and San Martín, as well as in adjacent areas of La Libertad, Huánuco, and Loreto.

 Taxonomy

-The yellow-tailed woolly monkey was at first classified in the genus Lagothrix along with other woolly monkeys, but due to debatable primary sources, it was later placed in its own monotypic genus, Oreonax.
-Oreonax has been proposed to be a subgenus of Lagothrix, but others have regarded it as a full genus.
-A recent extensive study suggests that the yellow-tailed woolly monkey indeed belongs in Lagothrix, which has been followed by the American Society of Mammalogists and the IUCN Red List.
+The yellow-tailed woolly monkey was originally classified in the genus Lagothrix along with other woolly monkeys.
+However, due to questionable primary sources, it was later placed in its own monotypic genus, Oreonax.
+Some researchers have proposed treating Oreonax as a subgenus of Lagothrix, while others have considered it a distinct genus.

+A recent comprehensive study suggests that the yellow-tailed woolly monkey does indeed belong within the genus Lagothrix—a position now supported by the American Society of Mammalogists and the IUCN Red List.

 Discovery and rediscovery

-The species was first described by Alexander von Humboldt in 1812 under the name Simia flavicauda, based on a skin found 10 years earlier, used by a local man as a horse saddle.
-Humboldt had never seen a live animal of this species nor a preserved specimen, and believed it belonged to the genus Alouatta.
-For over 100 years, the species was reported on only a few isolated occasions, so was thought to be extinct.
+The species was first described by Alexander von Humboldt in 1812 under the name Simia flavicauda, based on a skin obtained ten years earlier, which had been used by a local man as a horse saddle.
+Humboldt had never observed a live specimen or a preserved example and believed the animal belonged to the genus Alouatta.
+For over a century, the species was reported only on a few isolated occasions and was widely believed to be extinct.

-In 1926, three specimens were collected in San Martin, which were then brought to the Museum of Natural History.
-They were believed to be of a new species, but further evidence made it clear that these specimens were of the yellow-tailed woolly monkey.
+In 1926, three specimens were collected in the Department of San Martín and brought to the Museum of Natural History.
+Initially believed to represent a new species, further examination confirmed that the specimens belonged to the yellow-tailed woolly monkey.

-In 1974, a group of scientists, led by Russell Mittermeier, and funded by World Wide Fund for Nature, found a young yellow-tailed woolly monkey which was kept as a pet in the city of Pedro Ruiz Gallo, Amazonas.
-The rediscovery attracted the attention of national and international press, as well as conservation organizations that saw the need to know quickly the status of this species.
+In 1974, a group of scientists led by Russell Mittermeier and funded by the World Wide Fund for Nature discovered a young yellow-tailed woolly monkey being kept as a pet in the city of Pedro Ruiz Gallo, Amazonas.
+The rediscovery drew national and international attention, prompting interest from conservation organizations seeking to assess the species' conservation status.

-In the summer of 2004, scientists searched for yellow-tailed woolly monkeys in a remote area of San Martin, where the forest is tropical, humid, and quite mountainous.
-The forest area, threatened due to haphazard tree cutting, was believed to have at least a minor population of the species, and was studied along with two other areas of Peru.
+In the summer of 2004, scientists surveyed a remote area of San Martín, characterized by humid, mountainous tropical forest, in search of the yellow-tailed woolly monkey.
+The region, threatened by uncontrolled logging, was believed to host at least a small population.
+This area, along with two other locations in Peru, was included in the study.